 Ryan: Probably the biggest for me would have to be Jacques Vallee.
 He is a true pioneer and legend in the UFO field, and every time I think I have cracked the code of his thoughts and theories, he shakes things up.
 And so does the UFO phenomenon.
 So to talk UFOs with him would be a bucket-list moment for me.
 And I can excitedly say that I think I’m getting closer to having him come on.
 Stay tuned!

-I want to thank Ryan Sprague, not only for his must-read book (you can purchase it HERE), but also for his very interesting podcast and for the time he took to share some of his background!
+I want to thank Ryan Sprague, not only for his must-read book (to purchase click on image below), but also for his very interesting podcast and for the time he took to share some of his background!
 You can listen to SOMEWHERE IN THE SKIES on Spotify, or wherever you listen to podcasts on.

-If you would like to listen to other episodes in my BASEMENT’S PODCAST REVIEW series, please click HERE.
+Don’t forget to listen to other episodes in my BASEMENT’S PODCAST REVIEW series.